martijnvanschie/azure-utilities-eventgrid/README.md

 ### Download

 To get started, download the [latest](https://github.com/martijnvanschie/azure-utilities-eventgrid/releases/latest) release from the release page.
-Alternatively you can choose any of the pre-release versions available.
+Alternatively you can choose any of the pre-release versions available or just fork the code and build it yourself.

 Currently the following downloads are available